Nihil22/HomeLab-Dell-T430-Pfsense-Cisco-sg300-Proxmox/proxmox-server/README.md

 - Runs as full VM (Debian + OMV)
 - VLAN 10
 - Exports SMB share
 - CIFS mount used by Navidrome and Proxmox
+- Runs in RAID 1 Configuration using 2 4tb WD HDD

 **Dependencies:**
 - Needs to boot before Navidrome for stable library access